-Records of Raw Materials, Intermediates, API Labelling and Packaging Materials
+6.3 Records of Raw Materials, Intermediates, API Labelling and Packaging Materials

-6.30 The objective of this record keeping is to trace the above Materials back to the suppliers production records and trace forward until the API-batch delivered to individual customers in case of any failure occurring in the supply chain.
-The responsibilities for a final decision regarding rejected raw materials etc. should be defined in a procedure.
-6.31 The approved master of a label need not to be a label itself but may consist of a approved set of relevant data used by or sent to a label printer.
-A 0-copy of the label may be filled together with the batch record to proof compliance with such master.
+6.30 The objective of this record keeping is to trace the above Materials back to the suppli- ers production records and trace forward until the API-batch delivered to individual customers in case of any failure occurring in the supply chain (supply chain integrity).
+The responsibilities for a final disposition decision should be defined in a procedure.
+6.31 Most frequently a master label is approved and used, however the approved master of a label does not need to be a label itself but may consist of an approved set of relevant data used by or sent to a label printer.
+An extra label or a copy of the label may be added to the batch record to proof compliance with such master.